lejean2000/Kimberling/Kimberling/ReadMe.md

 ```
 ![](https://i.postimg.cc/rFpHKVnf/etc.jpg)

-There are some other helpful tools as well, but they are not stable enough to be documented yet.
+There are some other helpful tools as well, but they are not documented yet.